kislyuk/eight/README.rst

 eight: Python 2 to the power of 3
 =================================
 Eight is a simple module that lets you write code for Python 3.3+ while making it compatible with Python 2.7.
-It's inspired by `six <https://pythonhosted.org/six/>`_, but is more lightweight and unambiguously biased toward Python 3 code: if you remove eight from your code, it will continue to function exactly as it did with eight on Python 3.
+It's inspired by `six <https://pythonhosted.org/six/>`_, but is more lightweight, easier to use, and unambiguously biased toward Python 3 code: if you remove eight from your code, it will continue to function exactly as it did with eight on Python 3.

 Installation
 ------------